SaraSchaal/CoreSim_QTL/notebook/20210203_originDynamicsPlots.md

 In this plot, I have the origin generation of the inversion on the x-axis with the number of QTNs captured when the inversion mutates on the y-axis in panel 1 and the number of QTNs in the final generation on the y-axis of panel 2

 ![Inversion Origin with number of QTNs](../figures/OriginDynamics/20210203_origin_numQTNs.pdf)

+What we can conclude:
+At least with the simulation we’ve been working with.
+All inversions that persist through the simulation capture some number of qtns at the time it first mutates then gains more throughout the simulation.

+Follow up questions:
+Do we want to just look at the inversions in the final generation or do we want to try to get a plot through time?